cbalfour/internal-cs/tech/automarker.rst

 #.
 Examine the feedback, make the necessary changes to your program and follow this procedure again to submit an updated solution.

-Method 2
-########

-.. note::Use this method to avoid data charges.

-This is a 'batch' method to submit to the automatic marker.
-While it is less interactive, the same marking process is followed, and the results will be identical.

-#.
-Click on ``Drop Box`` item on the left menu of the Vula site.

-   * You should see an ``automark`` folder.

-#.
-Open the ``automark`` folder.

-   * You should see a folder for each assignment currently open e.g. ``Assignment 4: Control (if, for, while)``.

-#.
-Open the folder for the assignment you wish to submit.

-   * The folder will usually be empty, unless there is a previous submission waiting to be processed.
-   * You can delete this file if you no longer want it to be processed, or keep it to be processed in addition to any new files you add.

-#.
-Copy the zip file into the folder.

-   .. note:: It can take **up to 30 minutes** for the file to be noticed and processed.
-Please be patient.

-   * If there are other files in the folder that you still want processed, make sure you give the new file a different name.

-#.
-When the automarker notices the zip file, it will process it in the same way it is processed in method 1.

-#.
-Once processed, the zip file will be automatically removed and the feedback from automarker will be written to a ``.txt`` file e.g. ``05794891-399b-4c9d-8123-039d43bfc668.txt`` in the ``automark`` folder.

-#.
-Examine the feedback file, make the necessary changes to your solution and follow this process again to submit a few solution.

 Troubleshooting
 ---------------